Trashed (game show)

-Trashed is a television game show that ran on MTV from February 14 to July 23, 1994 with Chris Hardwick as host.
+Trashed is a television game show that ran on MTV from February 14 to July 23, 1994, with Chris Hardwick as host.

 Premise

 Two teams of two players each competed in a junk-filled studio to answer questions based on music videos and pop culture.
 Each team brought six treasured items from home, three per player, and risked having them destroyed ("trashed") if they performed poorly in the game.

-Main Game
+Main game

 Rounds 1 and 2

 At the start of Round 1, each team put three items at risk and Hardwick asked a toss-up question to establish initial control, with no points at stake.
 The team that won control chose one of their opponents' items; Hardwick then announced a category and asked three toss-up questions worth 50 points each.
 The challenged team had to answer two questions correctly in order to save the item; if they failed to do so, it was trashed in full view of them and the audience.
 If the same team won the first two questions, the third one was discarded and the item's fate was immediately decided.
 The team that won the category took/kept control and chose one of their opponents' items.

 The round ended after two categories had been played.
 Round 2 was played under the same rules, with each question now worth 100 points.
 Each team's remaining three items were put at risk, and the team that won the second category of Round 1 had initial control.
+Throughout both rounds, no individual item could be put at risk more than once.